-Cannabis is one of the most commonly used drugs in the world.
+Cannabis is one of the most commonly used drugs in Britain.
 But do you know what it is and how it affects your body?

 Cannabis can cause feelings of anxiety, suspicion and panic